Application of the SP theory of intelligence to the understanding of natural vision and the development of computer vision: Space and depth

 \subsection{Three-dimensional objects}

-This and the following two subsections consider some aspects of the visual perception of space and depth, and whether or how the SP theory may be applied.
+If an object is viewed from several different angles, with overlap between one view and the next (as illustrated in Figure \ref{3d_object_views_figure}), the several views may be stitched together to create what is at least a partial and approximate 3D model of the object, much as in widely-available systems for creating 3D models from sets of photographs.\footnote{ See, for example, ``Big Object Base'' (\href{http://bit.ly/1gwuIfa}{bit.ly/1gwuIfa}), ``Camera 3D'' (\href{http://bit.ly/1iSEqZu}{bit.ly/1iSEqZu}), or ``PhotoModeler'' (\href{http://bit.ly/MDj70X}{bit.ly/MDj70X}.)}

-If an object is viewed from several different angles, with overlap between one view and the next (as illustrated in Figure \ref{3d_object_views_figure}), the several views may be stitched together to create what is at least a partial and approximate 3D model of the object.
 This is similar to the piecing together of fragments to create a coherent concept, as outlined in Section \ref{concepts_from_fragments_section}.
 As before, it may be achieved via multiple alignment as that concept has been developed in the SP theory.

 The model will be partial if, for example, it excludes views from above or below.
 And it is likely to be approximate because a given set of views may not be sufficient for an unambiguous definition of the object's geometry: there may be variations in the shape that would be compatible with the given set of views.